Sakrac/C64HelpDoc/README.md

 * This is the help tool I made for Nono Pixie
 * Nono Pixie help files are included for reference
 * Sparsely documented but I hope it is enough
+* The max width of things is 255 pixels, so full width images need to be split up and to fill the screen you need at least two text columns.

 ## Create the sample doc and run it

-If using windows just run the make_sample.bat file, this will build instructions.prg which you can just run in VICE!
+If using windows just run the make_sample.bat file, this will build sample.prg which you can just run in VICE!

+There is also a second sample with a bigger font, use make_sample2.bat to build sample2.prg.

 ## Compiling HelpConv.exe